Checker Motors Corporation: Model A11 (1961)

 1982 Checker taxicab in green and cream with Checker's trademark checkerboard trim.
-This example is the very last automobile produced by the company, and today it resides in the Gilmore Museum in Hickory Corners.
+This example is the very last automobile produced by the company, and today it resides in the Gilmore Car Museum in Hickory Corners.

 The A11 and A12 were still produced throughout the 1970s and into the early 1980s, albeit in ever-smaller numbers and updated for Federal safety and emissions requirements.
 In July 1982, the last Checker automobile left the Kalamazoo assembly plant.
 It was an A11 Taxi, painted in Chicago green and ivory livery.
 Checker was now out of the automobile manufacturing business.